pulumi/docs/pulumi-hugo/themes/default/content/templates/kubernetes/aws/index.md

 Projects created with the Kubernetes template expose the following [configuration](/docs/intro/concepts/config/) settings:

 minClusterSize
-: The minimum number of nodes allowed in your cluster.
+: The minimum number of nodes to allow in the cluster.
 Defaults to `3`.

 maxClusterSize
-: The maximum number of nodes allowed in your cluster.
+: The maximum number of nodes to allow in the cluster.
 Defaults to `6`.

 desiredClusterSize
-: The desired number of nodes in your cluster.
+: The desired number of nodes in the cluster.
 Defaults to `3`.

 eksNodeInstanceType
-: The EC2 instance type used to run your nodes.
+: The EC2 instance type to use for the nodes.
 Defaults to `t2.medium`.

 vpcNetworkCidr
-: The IPv4 address for your VPC in a CIDR block.
+: The network CIDR to use for the VPC.
 Defaults to `10.0.0.0/16`.

 All of these settings are optional and may be adjusted either by editing the stack configuration file directly (by default, `Pulumi.dev.yaml`). or by changing their values with [`pulumi config set`](/docs/reference/cli/pulumi_config_set).